p-rosit/cut/README.md

 # C Unit Testing (cut)

 A simple framework for unit testing in C. To use this library include the header file in your project.

+## Writing a test

-A unit test function can be declared in the following way
+A very simple test can be written in the following way:

 ```c
 UNIT_TEST(function_name) {